 Physical activity and low blood sugar

 Sometimes exercise can cause low blood sugar, also called hypoglycemia.
 It is a good idea to bring a snack or glucose tablets in case your blood sugar gets too low while being active.

-Speak to your doctor about testing your blood sugar level to see how the physical activity affected your levels.
-As always, speak to your doctor if you’re concerned about low blood sugar.
+Speak to your health care provider about testing your blood sugar to see how the physical activity affected your levels.
+As always, speak to your health care provider if you’re concerned about low blood sugar.

-Learn about the signs and symptoms of hypoglycemia at Conerstones4Care.com.
+Learn about the signs and symptoms of hypoglycemia at Cornerstones4Care.com.

 Consider working with a diabetes educator

-If you need more support than your doctor can provide, certified diabetes educators (CDEs) also can help you learn the ways of a diabetes-friendly lifestyle.
+If you need additional support, certified diabetes educators (CDEs) can help you learn the ways of a diabetes-friendly lifestyle.

-These educators can be nurses, dieticians, pharmacists, podiatrists, or other doctors.
+These educators can be nurses, dieticians, pharmacists, social workers, or other health care providers.
 They can help you plan ways to fit your diabetes care into your life.

 To locate a diabetes educator near you, visit the American Association of Diabetes Educators (AADE) website and use their Find a Diabetes Educator tool.